 The Kettering Foundation.

 A vital research partner

 Rooted in the American tradition of cooperative research, Kettering’s primary question is: what does it take to make democracy work as it should?
-Its research focuses on what people can do collectively to address problems affecting their lives, their communities and their nation.
-That research goes into the NIF’s Issue Books; it’s also shared with the Network as practice information.
+Its research focuses on what people can do collectively to address problems affecting their lives, their communities, and their nation.
+That research goes into the NIF’s Issue Guides; it’s also shared with the network as practical information.